eclipse-ibeji/ibeji/digital-twin-model/README.md

   "@id": "dtmi:com:example:Building:building1;1",  // Unique identifier for the instance "@type": "dtmi:com:example:Building;1",  // The DTDL model that the instance is based on "hasFloor": [
-    "dtmi:com:example:Floor:floor1;1",
+    {
+      "@id": "dtmi:com:example:Floor:floor1;1"
+    },
+    {
-    "dtmi:com:example:Floor:floor2;1"
+      "@id": "dtmi:com:example:Floor:floor2;1"
+    }
   ]
 }
 ```

-In this example, the `hasFloor` field is an array of identifiers for `Floor` instances that are related to the `Building` instance.
+In this example, the `hasFloor` field is an array of objects that contain identifiers for `Floor` instances that are related to the `Building` instance.

 ## Using the Digital Twin Model in the Code